dev-xo/remix-saas/README.md

 We use [Prettier](https://prettier.io/) for auto-formatting in this project.
 It's recommended to install an editor plugin to get auto-formatting on save.
 There's also a `npm run format` script you can run to format all files in the project.

-Also feel free to update prettier settings from `.package-json` with your preferred configuration.
+This template has pre-configured prettier settings on `.package-json`.
+Feel free to update each value with your preferred work style.

 ## Contributing